 World Stage Design (WSD) is the first and only designer-based exhibition to showcase and celebrate performance design from individual designers.
-Held every four years, WSD has now travelled to four cities, Toronto, Canada (2005); Seoul, South Korea (2009); Cardiff, Wales, UK (2013); Taipei, Taiwan.
-The sixth WSD exhibition will be held in Calgary, Alberta, Canada.
+Held every four years, WSD has now travelled to four cities, Toronto, Canada (2005); Seoul, South Korea (2009); Cardiff, Wales, UK (2013); Taipei, Taiwan (2017) and Calgary, Alberta (2022).

 - International Design Exhibition and Competition

 Learn more about WSD2022: Visit the WSD 2022 website.

 The Exhibition will divide into the following categories for both Professional and Emerging Designers:

 - Set Design, Sound Design, Costume Design, Lighting Design, Projection Design

 Click here to see the Professional and the Emerging Exhibitions 2022 Shortlists and Winners.

 The WSD Planning Committee would like to acknowledge achievement in three specific areas.
 Each designer will be asked to identify if they feel their work should be identified in the following: